Marian Hannah Winter: Early life and education

+Career

+In 1939, Winter worked for the Federal Music Project in New York City, and assembled an exhibit on "Art Scores for Music" at the Brooklyn Museum, called "the first international exhibition of scores for cabaret and concert hall music".

 In the 1940s, dance historian Lincoln Kirstein solicited Winter to write for Dance Index, a magazine he headed.
 In contrast to Kirstein's analytical or polemical approach to history, Winter was more of an archivist.
 One of Winter's most influential works is "Juba and American Minstrelsy", published in 1947.
 The article sketches the life of Master Juba, a black American dancer active in the mid-19th century.
 Winter argues that Juba introduced African elements to American dance forms and, in the process, created a new, distinctly American style.
 The article thus attempts to "[re-appropriate] for black culture what is otherwise generally seen as racist theft."

-Winter moved to France in her later years.
+Winter moved to France in her later years, where she worked as a translator and collected art and ephemera related to fairs and festivals.
 There, she published The Theater of the Marvels in both English- and French-language editions.
-She died in Paris.
+She was awarded a Guggenheim Fellowship in 1974.
+Of her 1974 book, The Pre-Romantic Ballet, one reviewer said that "Some historians have an ability to write about the remote past as if they were giving a first-hand account of personal experience.
+Marian Hannah Winter is one of them."